Use this guide to assess your current health needs and make sure your plan works for you.

 Has your plan let you know it is no longer participating in Medicare in the coming year?
 You can choose a new plan between October 15 and December 7.

-Question #2: What Are My Options During Open Enrollment?
+Question #2: What Are My Options During the Annual Enrollment Period?

 There are a few common moves you can consider.